-SilverScript’s Medicare Part D Formulary Exceptions and Prior Authorizations
+2019 SilverScript’s Medicare Part D Formulary Exceptions and Prior Authorizations

 What is a Prior Authorization?

-For certain prescription drugs, additional coverage or limit requirements may be in place to ensure that our members use these
+For certain prescription drugs, additional coverage requirements may be in place to ensure that our members use these

 drugs in a safe way, while also helping to control costs for everyone.
 We require you to get SilverScript Medicare Part D

 Formulary Prior Authorization (prior approval) before certain drugs will be covered under the plan.
 To receive that approval,

-you and/or your doctor must complete and submit a Prior Authorization.
+you and/or your doctor or other prescriber must complete and submit a Prior Authorization.

-Your prescribing doctor will need to tell us the medical reason why the plan should authorize coverage of your prescription drug
+Your prescribing doctor or other prescriber will need to tell us the medical reason why the plan should authorize coverage of your prescription drug

 by answering a series of criteria questions.
 Without the necessary information on the Prior Authorization form, we may not approve coverage of the drug.

 What is a Step Therapy requirement?

 A Step Therapy requirement means you must first try one drug to treat your medical condition before we will cover another drug for that same condition.

-not work for you, or your doctor or other prescriber indicates why you cannot use Drug A then we will cover Drug B.
+not work for you, or your doctor or other prescriber indicates why you cannot use Drug B, then we will cover Drug A.